Code-Institute-Submissions/milestone-1/README.md

 * **Features 3 - _Subscribe Button_**

-  - By clicking on the Subscribe button on the landing page the user gets a pop up modal where the user can input their email address and by clicking send will receive a monthly newsletter with all the latest information.
-This is intended for building up a lot of subscribers and fan base.
-(There is no back end server to this website and it’s just for educational purposes.)
+  - By clicking the Subscribe button on the landing page, the user receives a pop up modal where they can input their email address, and by clicking on send will receive a monthly newsletter with all the latest information.
+This is intended for building up a lot of subscribers and fan base. (_There is no back end server to this website for the send functions to work, it is only for educational and coursework purposes._)

 * **Features 4 - _Book Now Button_**

    - The **Book Now** Button is to the right and is part of the Navbar, as with the Navbar the Book Now button will always be in view to the user as they scroll the page, when clicked it will bring you to the booking form destination where the user can fill in  a form to book a DJ for their club.

-* **Features 5 - _Rotating Icon_**
+* **Features 5 - _Rotating CD Icon_**

-   - The Deep house logo in the Navbar and centre of the landing page have an Icon that spins as you scroll the page, this is used just for user experience.
-Also the back to top Icon has the same rotation.
+   - The Deep house logo in the Navbar and centre of the landing page have a CD Icon that spins as you scroll the page, this is used just for user experience.
+Also the back to top indicator has the same rotating CD Icon.

 * **Features 6 - _Back to top indicator Icons_**